-New York, House Movers: Alexander Hamilton National Memorial [Hamilton Grange] New York moved successfully by Wolfe House and Building Movers.
-Wolfe House & Building Movers worked on Alexander Hamilton’s “Sweet Country Project,” in New York.
-This was the home he had built for himself in 1802.
-This project provided its own unique set of challenges, as the house was nestled between St. Luke’s Church and an apartment building.
-A stone portico on the church jutted out in front of the Grange, requiring Wolfe House & Building Movers to lift the house 35 feet and roll it out over the portico onto the street.
-Seven thousand pieces of cribbing and nearly two miles of chain were used to provide a stable support for the house to roll it to the street.
-Once the house movers placed the Grange on the street, it was moved around the corner, down a 6% grade and then into St. Nicholas Park where it will be restored to its former beauty.
+The Alexander Hamilton National Memorial (Hamilton Grange) in New York was successfully moved by Wolfe House and Building Movers in April of 2008.
+The Hamilton Grange was Alexander Hamilton’s “Sweet Country Project,” the home he built for himself in 1802.
+This project provided a unique set of challenges, as the house was nestled between St. Luke’s Church and an apartment building.
+A stone portico on the church jutted out in front of the Grange, requiring Wolfe House & Building Movers to lift the house 35 feet into the air before rolling it out over the portico onto the street.
+Seven thousand pieces of cribbing and nearly two miles of chain were used to provide stable support for the house during this transition.
+After Wolfe relocated the Grange onto the street, they used their steel beam and Smartsteer™ Dolly System to move the Grange around the corner, down a 6% grade, and into St. Nicholas Park where it has been restored to its former beauty.

 Alexander Hamilton's "Country Mansion"

 Required 35 foot lift and slide to get out of its lot